xsvato01/ACGT/README.md

 ## 2. Normalize Your VCF

 To ensure compatibility ([see](https://gatk.broadinstitute.org/hc/en-us/community/posts/15706942393371-Error-when-running-VariantAnnotator?page=1#community_comment_29137996930971)) with **GATK VariantAnnotator**, you need to normalize your `.vcf` file using `bcftools`.
-This will split and re-align variants.
+This will split multiallelic sites.
 Run the following command:

 ```bash
 bcftools norm -m -both -o your.normalized.vcf.gz -Oz your.input.vcf.gz